NVIDIA/MegaMolBART/QUICKSTART.md

 ### Tensorboard and Weights and Biases

 NeMo will also create a Tensorboard file in the results directory, if logging to Tensorboard has been enabled.
-The Weights and Biases loggs will be created in a directory called `wandb` and can optionally be uploaded after training if cluster restrictions do not allow it to be done during training.
+The Weights and Biases logs will be created in a directory called `wandb` and can optionally be uploaded after training if `WANDB_OFFLINE` was set to `TRUE` during training.